 In 1874 the first successful typewriter went on sale and the telephone was invented in 1876.
 These two new inventions meant more job opportunities for women.
 Ultimately technological and economic change transformed the lives of women.

 There were many famous women in the 19th century.
 Two of them were Florence Nightingale and Mary Seacole.
 They reformed nursing.

 There were also many famous women writers in the 19th century.
 Among them were Jane Austen, the Bronte sisters, Elizabeth Gaskell and George Eliot (Mary Anne Evans).

 There were many milestones for women in the 19th century.
-In 1865 Elizabeth Garrett Anderson became the first woman doctor in Britain.
+In 1849 Elizabeth Blackwell became the first woman in the USA to qualify as a doctor.
 Then in 1872 Victoria Woodhull became the first woman to run for president of the USA.
 The first American woman to be elected a mayor was Susanna Mador Salter in 1887.
 The first woman in Britain to qualify as a dentist was Lilian Murray in 1895.
 The first woman to qualify as an architect in Britain was Ethel Charles in 1898.

 Meanwhile laws were passed against domestic violence.
 In 1853 in Britain a law made the punishment for wife beating up to 6 months in prison with or without hard labor.
 In the USA Tennessee passed a law making wife beating a crime in 1850.
 By 1870 it was illegal in most US States.
 Maryland was the last US state to pass such a law, in 1882.
 Meanwhile in Britain in 1878 a law allowed a woman to obtain a separation order from a magistrate if her husband was violent.